sonatype/docker-nexus-iq-server/README.md

 - JAVA_SHA256: Check hash matches the downloaded JDK or else fail build.
 Required if `JAVA_URL` is provided.
 - SONATYPE_WORK: Path to Nexus IQ Server working directory where variable data is stored

-### Customizing the Default config.yml
+### Customizing the Default Built config.yml

 The `solo.json.erb` template file can be used to customize the Nexus IQ Server configuration.
 The `nexus_iq_server.config` property of this Embedded Ruby template will be rendered and then saved as the Nexus IQ Server's config.yml.
-See [IQ Server Configuration](https://help.sonatype.com/display/NXIQ/IQ+Server+Configuration) for more details as to what values are supported.
+See [IQ Server Configuration](https://help.sonatype.com/iqserver/iq-server-configuration) for more details as to what values are supported.

 Here is an example of how to set the proxy section of config.yml: